A Review of Searches for Evidence of Tachyons

 Given a neutron lifetime of about 1000 seconds, one would normally not expect neutrons to reach us from very distant sources, but time dilation changes that expectation if the energy is high enough.
 Thus at the energy $5\times 10^{18}eV$ a neutron would have its lifetime lengthened by roughly $5\times 10^{9},$ yielding a mean free path before decay of roughly $mfp\sim 0.15Mly$ for a single step in the decay chain.
-Given the ratio of the proton and electron masses, an energetic neutron might give up on the order of $1/2000$ of its energy in a single step of the decay chain, so there could easily be thousands of steps in the NPDC before the energy drops to that of the first knee.
-As a result, for the full NPDC, we might expect the particle to have a $mfp > 150 Mly.$ That distance is comparable to the size of the Perseus-Pisces supercluster which stretches almost $300 Mly.$ At one end of it is the Perseus Cluster (Abell 426), which is one of the most massive galaxy clusters within $500 Mly$ of us.
+Given the ratio of the proton and electron masses, an energetic neutron might give up on the order of $1/2000$ of its energy in a single step of the decay chain, so there could easily be a thousand steps in the NPDC before the energy drops to that of the first knee.
+As a result, for the full NPDC, we might expect the particle to have a $mfp \sim 150 Mly.$ That distance is comparable to the size of the Perseus-Pisces supercluster which stretches almost $300 Mly.$ At one end of it is the Perseus Cluster (Abell 426), which is one of the most massive galaxy clusters within $500 Mly$ of us.
 We therefore expect that the higher the cosmic ray energy above $5\times 10^{18}eV$, the larger the mfp, so cosmic ray protons from more and more distant sources would reach us.
 This estimate would explain why the spectrum times $E^3$ abruptly turns up (softens) at this energy creating the ankle.
 In addition, the idea of protons reaching us from more and more distant sources means that the spectrum would become more proton-rich for energies well above the ankle.
 Evidence for the spectrum being proton rich at the highest energies is provided by the GZK cut-off occurring at the predicted energy for protons rather than that for heavier nuclei, which as noted would occur at an A times higher energy.
 The preceding analysis corrects that in ref.~\citep{Ehrlich1999} when it was believed no GZK cut-off had been observed.